kevlu8/CPCC/README.md

 ### Syntax

-"Includes" must be before all other code in CP files:
+`use`s must be before all other code in CP files:

 ```cpp
 use factorial;